randomwangran/how-to-ask-question/README.md

 I had nothing to say.

 Even no chance to clarify.
+Before the post was deleted, before I know this post will be deleted.

 So, I feel that many people do not have the patient to talk to you.